-Covid-19: PM busy with Bengal polls when contacted for oxygen, remdesivir, claims Maharashtra CMO
+Modi too busy with Bengal polls to discuss Covid-19 with Maharashtra CM, Thackeray’s office claims

 ‘Shocking’: Opposition parties react

-The Congress and Trinamool Congress have criticised Modi for allegedly campaigning through the Maharashtra CMO’s request for help.
+The Congress and Trinamool Congress have criticised Modi for allegedly campaigning through the Maharashtra chief minister’s request for help.

 “SHOCKING: Maharashtra CM reaches out to PM requesting immediate assistance on acute oxygen shortage,” the Congress tweeted.
 “He is told by PMO that Modiji is busy in Bengal.
 To Star Campaigner Modi ji, your vote is more important than your life.”